The Resignation of a Senior Journalist Raises Questions About the National Media’s Coverage of Kashmir

-Yesterday, Naseer Ahmed, a senior journalist based in Kashmir, resigned from his post at IBN7, a news channel under Network18, a media company owned by Reliance.
+On 29 August 2016, Naseer Ahmed, a senior journalist based in Kashmir, resigned from his post at IBN7, a news channel under Network18, which is a media company owned by Reliance.
 Ahmed, who previously worked as the Srinagar bureau chief for Zee News for 16 years, had been reporting for IBN7 from the valley since November 2014.
-His sudden resignation, he told the local news agency CNS, was prompted by the channel’s demand for “fabricated” reports on Kashmir.

-“My channel’s head Prabal Pratap Singh forced me to resign as he is trying to change the face of the news,” Ahmed told me over the phone yesterday.
-Ahmed said that, in July, the channel wanted him to file a fabricated report on the slain Hizbul Mujahideen commander Burhan Wani’s alleged relationship with his girlfriend.
-“I rejected to file it.
-The channel got the same story done from its Jammu reporter.
-I learnt the script of the story was dispatched from the Delhi office,” he told me.
-That story, Ahmed said, had no official confirmation.
+In his resignation, he noted that he had had a “nice experience” during the 23 months for which he had worked with the organisation.
+“But during last fifty-two days’ I observed Television journalism in India has taken U turn and it portrays unnecessary, biased and partial news reports,” he continued.
+He added, “Nationalism to some level is fine but when an assistant professor or an ATM guard is being murdered in cold blood by government forces and one can’t report then in my opinion its no more journalism, so I have decided to call it a day.”

 “All news channel reporters send their reports to Delhi, but it gets edited according to their own guidelines,” Ahmed added.
 “Sometimes we are ashamed once we see our reports on the screen.”

 Now, most reports on the state in mainstream newspapers and channel concentrate on political stances.
-Events such as the home minister Rajnath Singh’s two visits to the state, and the statements made by the chief minister Mehbooba Mufti as well as the prime minister have been covered extensively.
+Events such as the Home Minister Rajnath Singh’s two visits to the state, and the statements made by the Chief Minister Mehbooba Mufti as well as the prime minister have been covered extensively.
 But in most mainstream national media, the space given to ground reports on the violence has decreased steadily over time.
-Those that have appeared have often been inaccurate.
-While residents in Kashmir have come to harbour a deep mistrust of mainstream media, the state government too, does not inspire confidence: in the past few weeks, it has attempted to encourage journalists to tone down their coverage of the violence, and to toe the line followed by the national media.
+Most people in the valley believe that those stories that have appeared have often been inaccurate.
+While residents in Kashmir have come to harbour a deep mistrust of mainstream media, several journalists and media observers believe that the state government too, does not inspire confidence.
+According to their accounts, the state government has recently begun to make attempts to encourage journalists to tone down their coverage of the violence, and to toe the line followed by the national media.

 On 11 August 2016, in a ward at the Shri Maharaja Hari Singh Hospital in Srinagar, I met an 18-year-old woman, who lay reclined on a bed, wearing black glasses.
-She suffered from, the ophthalmologist who had performed surgery on her later told me, “retinal detachment”—a severe injury to her right eye.
+An ophthalmologist who had performed surgery on the 18-year-old woman, later told me that she suffered from “retinal detachment”—a severe injury to her right eye.
 Her injury was caused by firing from pellet guns.
 The chances of her regaining her eyesight in that eye were bleak, the doctor said.

 The young woman recounted what had led to her injury.
 A day earlier, on 10 August, at about 3.30 pm, as she was washing dishes by the banks of a rill in Awoora village in north Kashmir’s Kupwara district, a contingent of security forces came by.
 On seeing the troops, the 18-year-old said, a few boys, who had been milling about on the banks, vanished into nearby houses.
 The troops asked her why the boys had fled, and she said she didn’t know.
 This seemed to anger one of the men, who she said belonged to the Central Reserve Police Force (CRPF).
 “He dropped his shield and hit me twice on the shoulder,” she said.
 “Then he opened his pants in front of me.”